-- Retaliation for complaints or suits made by tenants
+- Retaliation for complaints made or suits brought by tenants

-- Withholding rent until the health issue is resolved
+- Withholding rent until a health or safety issue is resolved

 You must send out a written notice asking the tenant to leave the property before you can consider filing for eviction.
 This is known as a notice to quit, and it should detail when and why the tenant needs to leave the property.
-The amount of time the tenant has to leave will vary depending on the state and situation.
+The amount of time they have to leave will vary depending on the state and situation.

 If the tenant does not leave the property by the specified date, it’s time to file for an eviction hearing.
 You can do this at your local courthouse.
-Some jurisdictions allow you to file and submit evidence online as well.
+Some jurisdictions allow you to file and submit evidence online.

-Once you’ve won your case, that does not mean you can simply show up and force the tenant to vacate.
+Once you’ve won your case, that does not mean you can simply show up at your property and force the tenant to vacate.
 Instead, take your judgment to your local sheriff.
-They will then execute the eviction, and you can regain control of your property.
+They will then execute the eviction and you can regain control of your property.

-One of the most common ways to end up with a tenant you did not choose or make a contract with directly is when you take over a property.
+One of the most common ways to end up with a tenant you did not choose or make a contract with directly is when you take over an occupied property.

 Whether you buy a property that is already being rented or you inherit a rental property, you now have a tenant you did not contract with.

 Ideally, you would have received a copy of the existing lease agreement when buying the property.
-You should negotiate to have this, and you can find out during the buying process if this is a no-lease situation.
-If so, you may still end up with a tenant who does not have a written lease agreement in play.
+You should negotiate to have this document, and you can find out during the buying process if this is a no-lease situation.
+If so, you may still end up with a tenant who does not have a written lease agreement.